gbprod/phpactor.nvim/README.md

 Default: `none`
 Accepted values: `none|daily|always`

-This will check if phpactor install is up-to-date on nvim startup.
+This will check if phpactor install is up-to-date when the plugin is loaded.
 This could be slow, use wisely.

+### install.confirm

+Default: `true`

+If true, will ask for confirmation before installing/updating phpactor.

 ### `lspconfig.enabled`